mvh267/SQLalchemy-challenge/README.md

 # SQLAlchemy Challenge: Climate Analysis in Honolulu #
 # Project Overview #
-In the SQLAlchemy Challenge, I undertook a comprehensive climate analysis and data exploration for Honolulu, Hawaii, using Python, SQLAlchemy, and Flask.
+In the SQLAlchemy Challenge, I undertook a comprehensive climate analysis and data exploration for Honolulu, Hawaii, using Python, SQLAlchemy, MongoDB and Flask.
 The project was structured into two main parts: an in-depth climate data analysis (Part 1: Analyze and Explore the Climate Data) and the development of a Flask API for data presentation (Part 2: Design Your Climate App).

 # Part 1: Climate Data Analysis #
 ## Accomplishments ##